dantarakan/Image-Scramble/README.md

 2) Example works on Chrome only.

-3) No indication of the current progress.
+~~3) No indication of the current progress.~~

-4) When doing scrambling/unscrambling using large martices, the page will become unresponsive and the browser will complain.
+~~4) When doing scrambling/unscrambling using large martices, the page will become unresponsive and the browser will complain.~~